jkcgs/Grappl/README.md

 It's still in an alpha state.
 This repository contains all the newest client code, and some of the server and web code.

-This project uses the library [Gson](https://github.com/google/gson).
+This project uses the [Gson](https://github.com/google/gson) library.
 Remember to set it up on your IDE.